 Message integrity is frequently provided using non-cryptographic techniques known as error detection codes.
 However, these codes can be altered by an adversary to the adversary’s benefit.
 The use of an approved cryptographic mechanism, such as a MAC, addresses this problem.
 That is, the integrity provided by a MAC is based on the assumption that it is not possible to generate a MAC without knowing the cryptographic key.
 An adversary without knowledge of the key will be unable to modify data and then generate an authentic MAC on the modified data.
 It is therefore crucial that MAC keys be kept secret.

-For the purposes of DLMS/COSEM, the GMAC algorithm as specified in 5.3.3.7.2 shall be used.
+For the purposes of DLMS®/COSEM, the GMAC algorithm as specified in 5.3.3.7.2 shall be used.

 Key wrapping